apache/datasketches-website/docs/Frequency/FrequentDistinctTuplesSketch.md

 * __Equal Distribution Threshold__

 Suppose we have a stream of 160 items where the stream consists of four item types: A, B, C, and D.
-If the distribution of occurances was shared equally across the four items each would occur exactly 40 times or 25% of the total distribution of 160 items.
+If the distribution of occurrences was shared equally across the four items each would occur exactly 40 times or 25% of the total distribution of 160 items.
 Thus the equally distributed (or fair share) <i>threshold</i> would be 25% or as a fraction 0.25.

 * __Most Frequent__

-We define <i>Most Frequent</i> items as those that consume more than the fair share threshold of the total occurances (also called the <i>weight</i>) of the entire stream.
+We define <i>Most Frequent</i> items as those that consume more than the fair share threshold of the total occurrences (also called the <i>weight</i>) of the entire stream.

 Suppose we have a stream of 160 items where the stream consists of four item types: A, B, C, and D, which have the following frequency distribution: